ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/csep/update3.md

 The organization providing the data does not have an overall goal for the outcome of the data: the CSEP group is free to explore any possible avenue for the data within reason.

+## CSEP Website
+The CSEP team felt it is beneficial to share the projects results with students.
+In order to do so, we are creating a website to display our results.
+The website is written using a web framework called Django.
+Django is a high-level python web framework that encourages reusability and scalability.
+Therefore, instead of having to rewrite html for every webpage, Django lets us use pages like building blocks and scale from there.

 ## Software Used
 * Python